 Eye Injuries

 Eye injuries are also common and can result from something that simply got into your dog’s eye, such as dirt while playing to something more serious.
-If your dog is suffering from an eye injury, they might show squinting, rapid blinking, inability to open their eye, tearing, bloodshot eyes.
+If your dog is suffering from an eye injury, they might show squinting, rapid blinking, inability to open their eye, tearing, and bloodshot eyes.
 They may also try pawing at their eye and face area.

 An Animal Emergency Center You Can Trust